SLICK-model/SLICK_matlab/README.md

 A graphical summary of the stochastic low-dimensional inflated convolutional Koopman (SLICK) model is shown.
 It has the following steps:
-* Collecting data as equally sampled snapshots
+* Collecting data as equally sampled snapshots,
-* Performing model-order reduction and Fourier convolution
+* Performing model-order reduction and Fourier convolution,
 * Training the SLICK model.

 The turbulent open cavity flow is demonstrated as an example.